andrewjpoole/api-with-mediatR-without-controllers/README.md

 * This will loop through the endpoints registered, pull out some metadata and add paths, operations and parameters accordingly.

 ## Testing

+The MediatR RequestHandlers can be easily tested by mocking dependencies, passing in a TRequest and Asserting on the returned TResponse.

+Component testing can be done by

 ## Todo